 Pancreatitis results in the destruction of pancreatic cells, leading to a decreased number of cells able to produce insulin.
 Some medications (steroids) can also play a role in the development of diabetes.

-Your veterinarian will perform routine screening tests such as complete blood count, biochemical profile, and urinalysis.
-Hyperglycemia (increased blood sugar levels) and glucosuria (increased sugar levels in the urine) may be revealed if your cat is diabetic.
+- Urinalysis: May reveal glucosuria (increased sugar levels in the urine).
 Ketonuria (ketones in the urine) may also show up in the urinalysis.
 The presence of ketones in the urine indicates that the disease has progressed.

-Biochemical profile results may reveal hypokalemia (low blood potassium levels) and hypophosphatemia (low phosphate levels).
+- Biochemical profile: May reveal hypokalemia (low blood potassium levels) and hypophosphatemia (low phosphate levels) and hyperglycemia (increased blood sugar levels).

-Measuring levels of fructosamine in the blood is another method to test for diabetes.
-Fructosamine is formed when albumin (a blood serum protein) and glucose bond together; this measurement gives an idea of average blood glucose over the preceding two to three weeks.
+- Fructosamine blood test: Fructosamine is formed when albumin (a blood serum protein) and glucose bond together.
+This measurement gives an idea of average blood glucose over the preceding two to three weeks.
 Reduced total protein and hyperthyroidism can cause a decrease in the result.
 Chronic stress can cause a small increase, but not usually in the same range as diabetes.

-Diagnosis based on a single blood test may prove inaccurate as it is possible for the blood to show elevated glucose levels as a result of stress (known as transient hyperglycemia).
+Diagnosis based on a single blood test may prove inaccurate as it is possible for the blood to show elevated glucose levels as a result of stress (transient hyperglycemia).
 Therefore a diagnosis based on a single blood and/or urine test cannot give a definite diagnosis of diabetes.
 There are several solutions to this.
 Perform several blood and urine tests over time.
-Try to collect a urine sample from home, when the cat is not stressed.
+It is best to collect the urine sample from home when the cat is not stressed.

 There are many possible regimes for the diabetic cat, depending on the severity of the disease.
 The primary goal is to keep blood glucose levels under control.
 This can be a fine balancing act which requires careful monitoring to ensure levels don’t become too high or too low.
 It can take several weeks for your cat’s blood glucose levels to become stable.

-Type 2 diabetes is treated with dietary management, reducing obesity and if necessary, daily insulin injections.
+- Type 2 diabetes -Dietary management, reduce obesity and if necessary, daily insulin injections.

-Medications: Oral hypoglycemic drugs (such as Glipizide) may be prescribed to lower blood glucose.
-The exact mechanism of glipizide isn’t known, but it is believed that it stimulates the pancreas to release insulin.
+Oral hypoglycemic drugs (such as Glipizide) may be prescribed to lower blood glucose.
+The exact mechanism of glipizide isn’t known, but it is thought to stimulate the pancreas to release insulin.
 This treatment is only effective if the pancreas is still producing some insulin.
-Your veterinarian will regularly monitor your cat’s blood glucose levels (or ask you to), and if they can not be managed with medications, the next step will be insulin injections.
+Your veterinarian will regularly monitor your cat’s blood glucose levels (or ask you to).

-Insulin: This involves the injection of insulin once or twice a day.
-It is administered subcutaneously (under the skin) at the scruff of the neck.
-These can be given at home, usually at regular, daily times.
-Individual cats respond differently to insulin, and doses may need to be adjusted based on blood glucose profiles, clinical response, and urine glucose monitoring.
-Insulin comes in different forms, short-acting, intermediate-acting and long-acting.
-Most cats will be put on intermediate or long-acting insulin.
-One person in the house should be in charge of administering insulin which reduces the chances of either a missed dose or a double dose which can be life threatening (see below).
+One person in the house should be in charge of administering insulin which reduces the chances of either a missed dose or a double dose which can be life-threatening (see below).
 If you are ever in doubt as to whether your cat has received his dose of insulin, it is far safer for him to skip a dose than run the risk of him having a second dose.
-Insulin must always be given with food, usually twice a day and 12 hours apart although some cats may be given insulin once a day.
-Your veterinarian should provide you with a print out of insulin dosage and times as well as how often to feed.
+Always give insulin with food, usually twice a day and 12 hours apart.
+Your veterinarian should provide you with a printout of insulin dosage and times as well as how often to feed.
 Never administer insulin without a meal as it will result in low blood sugar.

-Storing and handling insulin.
-Bottles which are currently in use can be stored at room temperature which is more comfortable when injected.
+- Storing and handling insulin: Store opened bottles at room temperature which is more comfortable when injected.
 Opened bottles last for 28 days, to help keep track, write the ‘opened date’ on the bottle.
-Insulin should be kept out of direct sunlight.
-Unopened bottles should be stored in the refrigerator.
-Never use bottles which have been opened longer than 28 days and discard any insulin if the use by date has expired.
+Keep insulin bottles out of direct sunlight and store unopened bottles in the refrigerator.
+Discard bottles which have been open for longer than 28 days or if the use by date has expired.
 Only ever store it in the refrigerator, insulin loses its potency when frozen.

 Your cat should also have his weight checked weekly.
 A pediatric scale is the best for this.

-It is highly recommended you purchase a book and log all of your cat’s test results such as blood and urine glucose levels, weight, amount of food and water consumed as well as symptoms such as vomiting your cat may experience.
+Purchase a log book to keep track of your cat’s results, including blood and glucose levels, weight, food, and water consumed and symptoms your cat may experience.
 This can help you and your veterinarian monitor your cat’s progress and if necessary, make changes to his treatment.

-GLP-1 Analogues are a new way of treating diabetes in humans which will hopefully be able to be used in cats some time in the future.
-Glucagon-like peptide (GLP)-1 is a hormone secreted by the gastrointestinal tract after eating which stimulates the secretion of insulin as blood sugar levels rise.
+A new way of treating diabetes in humans and will hopefully become available to cats in future.
+The gastrointestinal tract secretes the hormone Glucagon-like peptide (GLP-1) after eating.
+This in turn triggers the secretion of insulin as blood sugar levels rise.
 These medications reduce the level of glucose in the blood by increasing the amount of insulin.
 The benefit of this medication is that it only works if blood sugar levels are high.
 Ohio State University has begun studying the effects of these drugs on cats.
 Another potential benefit is that administration may only be necessary once a month.

 If properly managed, a diabetic cat can live for many years.
 In some cases, diabetes has resolved itself, in time.
 It is important to regularly monitor your cat and work closely with your veterinarian.

 As obesity plays such an important role in the development of diabetes, controlling his weight is extremely important.
-Obesity is defined as anything over 20% his optimal weight.
+Anything above 20% optimal weight is obese.

 Re-thinking what we feed our cats is also high on the agenda.
 For years now, cats have been fed high carbohydrate dry food which contributes to the obesity epidemic we are now seeing.
-A much better option for cats is either canned or a raw based diet.
+Canned or raw are better options.

 Regular veterinary appointments are also important.
-A cat should see a veterinarian for a health check at least once a year, and cats over seven should visit twice a year.
-While this may not prevent diabetes, the earlier it is found, the better the outcome.
+A cat should see a veterinarian for a health check at least once a year.
+Cats over seven should visit twice a year.
+This will not prevent diabetes, the earlier the diagnosis, the better the outcome.